-specified minimum tensile strength: expressed in pounds per square inch (MPa), the minimum tensile strength prescribed by the specification under which pipe is purchased from the manufacturer.
+specified minimum tensile strength (SMTS): expressed in pounds per square inch (megapascals), the minimum tensile strength prescribed by the specification under which the material is purchased from the manufacturer.

-specified minimum yield strength (SMYS): expressed in pounds per square inch (MPa), the minimum yield strength prescribed by the specification under which pipe is purchased from the manufacturer.
+specified minimum yield strength (SMYS): expressed in pounds per square inch (megapascals), the minimum yield strength prescribed by the specification under which the material is purchased from the manufacturer.

-tensile strength: expressed in pounds per square inch (MPa), the highest unit tensile stress (referred to the original cross section) a material can sustain before failure.
+tensile strength: expressed in pounds per square inch (megapascals), the highest unit tensile stress (referred to the original cross section) a material can sustain before failure.

-yield strength: expressed in pounds per square inch (MPa), the strength at which a material exhibits a specified limiting permanent set or produces a specified total elongation under load.
+yield strength: expressed in pounds per square inch (megapascals), the strength at which a material exhibits a specified limiting permanent set or produces a specified total elongation under load.
 The specified limiting set or elongation is usually expressed as a percentage of gage length.
 Its values are specified in the various material specifications acceptable under this Code.